ElesCloud/ESCDocuments/HANDBOOK.md

 - Technician
   - A wide array of items made to support other classes and control the battlefield.
 - Mechanized
-  - Massive robots that walk on two legs with devastatingly big guns.
+  - Massive robots that walk on two legs with devastatingly big guns and armored tanks too.
 - Airborne
-  - All things that fly - fighter jets, gunships, fleetships.
+  - All things that dominate the atmosphere - fighter jets, gunships, fleetships.

 More information about specific gear and how to progress in the class system can be found in [this document](https://github.com/ElesCloud/ESCDocuments/blob/main/CLASSES.md).